 One important detail: BOE insurance only covers fixed business expenses.
-It won’t cover the cost of buying new inventory, equipment or property improvements — anything that’s above and beyond the basic overhead of the business.
+Business overhead insurance won’t cover the cost of buying new inventory, equipment or property improvements — anything that’s above and beyond the basic overhead of the business.

 Another cost BOE insurance doesn’t cover is the disabled owner’s salary.
 For this, you would need to have individual disability income insurance — which you should consider if you do not already have coverage.
 After all, you have your own fixed expenses at home, too.

 Plenty of options — and some benefits, too

 To figure out how much business overhead expense insurance your business needs, you’ll want to take stock of your overhead expenses.
 You can use a business expense calculator to get started, or work with a financial professional for deeper guidance.
 You’ll also need to determine what share of the expenses are paid for by the revenue you, the owner, bring in.
 This is the proportion of business costs the policy benefit will cover.